mdb/mdb.github.io/content/projects/2004-10-01-muscle-crap.markdown

     - muscle_crap_2.jpg
 ---

- few of my illustrations were featured in <i>Muscle Crap</i>, a limited edition artists' book published by Salt Tooth Press in 2004.
+A few of my illustrations were featured in <i>Muscle Crap</i>, a limited edition artists' book published by Salt Tooth Press in 2004.